Warmer Kiwi Homes FAQs

 Grants for insulation cover at least two-thirds of the cost but are not capped.
 In some areas, generous funding from community funders means the cost is very low to homeowners.

 Can anyone in the home have a Community Services Card for the household to be eligible?

 The homeowner needs to have the Community Services Card to be eligible for a grant.

 If I don’t have a Community Services Card, are there other ways I can qualify?

 You may qualify if you live in a lower-income area.
-Use the eligibility tool to find out if you are eligible.
+Our eligibility tool (when available) will tell you if you are eligible.

 If I get insulation, can I come back and get a heating appliance installed later?

 Yes, you can.
 Insulation must be installed before or at the same time as a heating appliance.